ZekeStarr/MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 8. In the **Office 365 Home** page, select the **Admin** icon in the column of Microsoft 365 app icons on the left-side of the screen.

-9. In the **Microsoft 365 admin center**, in the left-hand navigation bar, select **Show All** to display all the navigation menu options.
+9. In the **Microsoft 365 admin center**, itestn the left-hand navigation bar, select **Show All** to display all the navigation menu options.

 10. On the left-hand navigation bar, in the **Admin centers** section, select